joeording3/enhanced-video-downloader-2024/README.md

 View past downloads in History (filter by status, domain).
 History entries now include full metadata extracted from yt-dlp's .info.json for detailed insights.
 Use Resume partials in options to recover interrupted tasks.
+For galleries, the server invokes `gallery-dl` with continuation enabled and the configured download directory, attempting to resume previously started gallery downloads.

 ## Configuration

-The server configuration is stored in `config.json` (located at the project root) and includes:
+Server configuration is derived from environment variables (and persisted to `.env` by CLI helpers) and includes:

 - `server_port`: The port the server listens on (default: 5001, but see port discovery).
 - `download_dir`: Directory where downloaded videos are saved (e.g.,